- How do I apply for housing?

 If you are not a required first year student, you have the option to purchase a meal plan every semester (Fall and Spring).
 Meal plans are available online under the Residence Life link on SamWeb.
 After you sign up for a meal plan, it will be added to your account, and you can then pay accordingly

-** All Access Plan (unlimited dining hall access for card holder only) with $100 Bearkat Buck
+All Access Plan (unlimited dining hall access) plus $100 Bearkat Bucks

-* Bearkat Flex Plan, 90 meals per semester with $300 Bearkat Bucks
+Any 90 meals per semester plus $250 Bearkat Bucks

 A required first year student at SHSU is required to purchase a meal plan for two semesters (one academic year).
 For anyone other than required first year students, the contractual obligation is just for a semester.